OlivierMounicq/CourseNotes/HowGitWorks/readme.md

     └───tags
 ```

-An object is pair of key-value and the key is the hash of the content
+An object is pair of key-value and the key is the hash of the file.
+The nade of the node (it's a blob) _19f6ba8069fff67026125d461f28f9424caed7_ is the hash of the file _readme.md_

+Let get the hash code of the _readme.txt_ file